 Einblick is a visual, collaborative data science canvas.
 Our goal is to remove barriers for data scientists and save time to insight.
-Within Einblick’s platform, you can use our AutoML operator in the same canvas where you can also code in Python and SQL, create visualizations, and more.
+Within Einblick’s platform, you can use our AutoML cell in the same canvas where you can also code in Python and SQL, create visualizations, and more.

-Check out the below canvas where we explore bank churn, with the help of our AutoML operator, which includes an explainer, that will go over more in-depth about the pipelines, as well as an executor that will let you apply the chosen pipeline to new data.
+Check out the below canvas where we explore bank churn, with the help of our AutoML cell, which includes an explainer, that will go over more in-depth about the pipelines, as well as an executor that will let you apply the chosen pipeline to new data.

 As the field of data science continues to evolve, legacy tools like the iPython notebook have many pain points that no longer support what data scientists need their workspace to do, as illustrated by this Microsoft research paper.
 The canvas-based approach to data science offers many solutions to the modern data scientist.

 - Canvas layout allows you to branch out into multiple workflows side-by-side